CollinLBauer/MAT307_Transitive_Closure/README.md

 ## Project details
-This project simultates the transitive closure of a simple graph.
+This project simulates the transitive closure of a simple graph.

 ### Running project code
 Code specific to this project is stored in src/manim/math307/